smartx/smartx-admin/api-spec.md

     "tdriver_pic":"http://pic.smx.com/123.png",
     "tdriver_phone":"994939443",
-    "ex_time":2, // expected time to wait for a tdriver to pick (in minutes) "ex_ar_time":3 // expected time for the tdriver to arrive (in minutes) }
+    "ex_time":2, // expected time to wait for a tdriver to pick (in minutes) "ex_ar_time":3 // expected time for the tdriver to arrive (in minutes).
+Present only if status is 2 "ex_land_time":12 // expected time to get to end location (in mins).
+Present only if status is 3 }
 }
 ```